 Semi units are not permitted in the parade.

-Animal units are required to have their own clean up crew.
+Animal units are required to have their own cleanup system and/or crew.

 Commercial Vehicles may enter the parade if they are:

-Area politicians may enter as a separate unit or may ride on the entry for their party.
+Area politicians may enter as a separate unit or may ride on the float/entry for their party.
 This includes State Senators, State Representatives, Judges, Regional/County offices, and local offices.

-Parade officials reserve the right to restrict, limit or reject any entry that is considered to be inappropriate for a family-oriented festival, or does not abide by the above rules and regulations.
+Parade officials reserve the right to restrict, limit, or reject (at any time including during the parade) any entry that in the sole determination of parade officials is inflammatory, controversial, and/or upsetting, or does not abide by the rules and regulations.